alexwlchan/alexwlchan.net/src/_drafts/imaginary-numbers.md

 > This was necessary because of the growth in demand for numbers and the proliferation of 'number hungry' equipment such as fax machines and PBXs (Private Branch/Business eXchange) with direct dialling facilities.
 > Changing to 071 and 081 doubled the amount of available London numbers.

-I also found a [*New York Times* article][nyt] about the change, written at the time.
+I also found a [*New York Times* article][nyt] about the switch, written at the time.
 Some things change, but a British obsession with house prices isn't one of them.

-London's code changed again in 1995 as part of [PhONEday], when every geographic number got an extra '1' after the '0' (so London became 0171 and 0181), but in the show that's still several years away.
+London's area code changed again in 1995 as part of [PhONEday], when every geographic number got an extra '1' after the '0' (so London became 0171 and 0181), but in the show that's still several years away.
 There are definitely people who'll remember this, but in the early ’90s I was very young and not tall enough to reach the telephone yet.